Arterial Assisted Stretching

 “Scoliosis Resolution.”

-The basic concept is the practitioner tugs the apex of the scoliosis counterintuitively to make it worse.
-The body pulls the spine at the apex against the practitioner pulling the spine straight, usually in less than two minutes.
+The basic concept is the practitioner tugs the vertebra at the apex of the scoliosis counterintuitively to make it worse.
+The body pulls the spine at the apex against the practitioner, pulling the spine straight—usually in less than two minutes.

-This works almost every time to obliterate moderate to mild scoliosis in the middle back, resulting in a straight spine and the comfort that comes with it.
+This works almost every time to obliterate mild to moderate scoliosis in the middle back, resulting in a straight spine and the comfort that comes with it.

 A video and book on this technique may be found at